Indhu-siva/news-classification-ml/README.md

 # News Classification Detection using Machine Learning

 This project aims to classify news articles into different categories using machine learning techniques.
-The dataset used for training and evaluation is named "credit.csv," obtained from Kaggle.
+The dataset used for training and evaluation is named "train.csv," obtained from Kaggle.

 ## Overview